Steve Wright (American football, born 1959): Los Angeles Raiders

 In 1987, he signed with the Los Angeles Raiders.
 After the players went on a strike on the third week of the season, those games were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 Wright was part of the Raiders replacement team, that was given the mock name "Masqueraiders" by the media.
 He ended up playing well in those games as the starter at right tackle and was kept for the rest of the season playing mainly as a backup.

 In 1990, he became a full-time starter at right tackle after replacing an injured Bruce Wilkerson and keeping his job after Wilkerson returned and was moved to left tackle.

 In 1991 was awarded the Ed Block Courage Award.
 1992, he missed nine games with a right shoulder injury.
 On August, 23, 1993, he was placed on the injured reserve list.
 He retired from professional football in June 1994 at the age of 35.

 Personal life

 In August, 2010, Wright appeared as a contestant on the 22nd season of the American competitive reality television series Survivor.
 On Day 30, he was the 13th person voted out of the main game and was sent to Redemption Island.
 He was eliminated on Day 31.
-He's best remembered for his disagreements with Phillip Sheppard, where Phillip claimed their rivalry was racially motivated which he retracted and apologized for on the Final Reunion show.
+He's best remembered for his disagreements with Phillip Sheppard, where Phillip claimed their rivalry was racially motivated which he retracted on the Final Reunion show.

 Steve Wright's award-winning memoir, Aggressively Human, released in November 2023.
 The book was written by his wife, author Lizzy Wright.